edgedb/rfcs/text/1001-edgedb-server-control.rst

-By default, ``edgedb install`` will look for the most suitable package for the current platform and install it using the system's package manager if one is available, or download and unpack a generic package for the OS/arch, or use Docker if avalable (and requested).
+By default, ``edgedb install`` will look for the most suitable package for the current platform and install it using the system's package manager if one is available, or download and unpack a generic package for the OS/arch, or use Docker if available (and requested).

 edgedb server uninstall